Tracking states’ unprecedented redistricting efforts

 By Amy O’Kruk, Ethan Cohen, Renée Rigdon, Fredreka Schouten, CNN

-(CNN) — Virginia voters will decide Tuesday on a new redistricting plan that Democrats hope will help the party flip four of the state’s five Republican-held US House seats.
+(CNN) — Virginia voters approved a new redistricting plan that Democrats hope will help the party flip four of the state’s five Republican-held US House seats.

-The vote is just the latest move in a national fight that started last year when President Donald Trump and Republicans launched an effort to redraw state congressional maps to help protect the party’s narrow majority ahead of the midterm elections in November.
+The vote was just the latest move in a national fight that started last year when President Donald Trump and Republicans launched an effort to redraw state congressional maps to help protect the party’s narrow majority ahead of the midterm elections in November

-So far, six states have redrawn their congressional maps since 2024.
-Redistricting had been considered by several other states, but with the primary season well underway, Virginia and Florida, where a special session is planned, appear to be the last two states that could act this year.
+Virginia marks the seventh state to redraw its congressional map since 2024.
+Redistricting had been considered by several other states, but with the primary season well underway, Florida appears to be the last state that could act this year.

-The US Supreme Court is also considering a case that could reshape redistricting across the country.
-At this point, the biggest changes from a decision in that case are more likely to come in 2028.
+The US Supreme Court is also considering a case that could reshape redistricting across the country, but at this point, the biggest changes from a decision in that case are more likely to come in 2028.

 CNN is tracking new maps and will continue to update with new state developments.